stephengold/V-Sport/README.md

 ## How to add V-Sport to an existing project

-V-Sport comes pre-built as a single library that depends on [Libbulletjme].
+V-Sport comes pre-built as a single library that can be downloaded from Maven Central or GitHub.
-However, the Libbulletjme dependency is intentionally omitted from V-Sport's POM so developers can specify *which* Libbulletjme library should be used.
+However, the native-library dependencies are intentionally omitted from V-Sport's POM so developers can specify *which* Libbulletjme and LWJGL natives should be used.

 For projects built using [Maven] or [Gradle], it is *not* sufficient to specify the dependency on the V-Sport Library.
-You must also explicitly specify the Libbulletjme dependency.
+You must also explicitly specify the native-library dependencies.

 ### Gradle-built projects